nicolashemonic/typescript-react-loadable-server-rendering/README.md

 1. TypeScript type check and emit JavaScript es2015 (TypeScript without types) consumable by Babel
 2. Babel transform React jsx and es2015 synthax into code understandable by the browser
-3. Babel apply plugins to make code splitting compatible with Server rendering
+3. Babel apply plugins to make code splitting compatible with server rendering

 ### Documentation

-This sample project was made according to these documentation.
+This sample project was made according to these documentations.

 Code Splitting